SQL Server ORDER BY

 6) Sort a result set by an expression

-The LEN() function returns the number of characters in a string.
-The following statement uses the LEN() function in the ORDER BY clause to retrieve a customer list sorted by the length of the first name:
+The following statement uses the LEN() function in the ORDER BY clause to sort customers by the lengths of their first names:

 SELECT